-Systemics have often shown moderate improvement in nail psoriasis, but are reserved for more severe cases, or cases in which there is significant PsA or plaque psoriasis accompanying the nail symptoms.
-Systemic treatments include methotrexate, cyclosporine, and retinoids, and often cannot be used for prolonged periods of time.
+Systemics have often shown moderate improvement in nail psoriasis but are reserved for more severe cases or cases in which significant PsA or plaque psoriasis accompanies the nail symptoms.

 Biologic nail treatments

-Biologic treatments are very similar to systemic treatments, both in usage and side effects, however, biologic treatments are newer, and thus, more expensive and less researched.
+Biologic treatments are very similar to systemic therapies, both in usage and side effects; however, biologic medicines are newer and, thus, more expensive and less researched.

 Many biologics target the immune response and include anti-tumor necrosis factor-alpha (infliximab, adalimumab, etanercept, and golimumab), inhibit interleukin (IL)-17 (secukinumab, ixekizumab), or inhibit IL-12/23 (ustekinumab).

-Biosimilars to these medications are currently being developed, increasing the prevalence of biologics, as well as decreasing their cost.
+Biosimilars to these medications are currently being developed, increasing the prevalence of biologics and decreasing their cost.

 Non-pharmalogical nail treatments

-Non-pharmacological treatments are the least researched of all treatments and have shown the least amount of promise.
-It is for this reason that they are not recommended as a first-line treatment modality for nail psoriasis, and are only recommended in cases where other treatment options have failed.
+Non-pharmacological treatments are the least researched of all therapies and have shown the least amount of promise.
+For this reason, they are not recommended as a first-line treatment modality for nail psoriasis and are only recommended in cases where other treatment options have failed.

 Treatments in this category include laser treatment, phototherapy, and radiotherapy.
 As always, it is crucial to keep an open line of communication with your healthcare provider to determine what treatment plan is right for you.

-Much more research is on the rise for the treatment of PsA, plaque psoriasis, and nail psoriasis, which will hopefully shed more light on the complex issue of management.
+Much more research is on the rise for treating PsA, plaque psoriasis, and nail psoriasis, whichopefully tod more light on the complex management issue.

 Which allergies do you live with?
 (Select all that apply)